 **NOTE: In response to the national lockdown in England and the ongoing impact of the crisis, the furlough scheme will run until 30 April 2021.

-In response to the difficulties facing employers as a result of the COVID-19 outbreak, the Government introduced the Coronavirus Job Protection Scheme.
-It allows employers to furlough staff.
+The government introduced the Coronavirus Job Protection Scheme in response to the difficulties facing employers as a result of the COVID-19 outbreak.
+The scheme allows employers to furlough staff.
 But what is furloughing and how is it different to making staff redundant?
-We answer your frequently asked questions
+We answer your frequently asked questions.